-Arguably, the most overlooked facet when it comes to his films is the characters appearing in his works.
-This is often attributed to the heavy reliability on the plot when it comes to his films, because of which the characters are felt a bit underwhelmed.
-But they are as fascinating and absorbing as the other aspects of his film-making.
-Ultimately, we as film lovers are more often than not are essentially allured by this fact.
-Hence, let us take a look at the list of top 12 Christopher Nolan characters in his films.
+Arguably, the most overlooked facet in his films is the characters.
+This is often attributed to the heavy reliability on the plot, because of which the characters may seem a little underdeveloped.
+But they are as fascinating and absorbing as the other aspects of his filmmaking.
+Hence, let us take a look at the list of the best Christopher Nolan movie characters:

 12. Ra’s Al Ghul – Batman Begins (2005) and The Dark Knight Rises (2012)

 Ra’s Al Ghul, the villain-cum-mentor of Batman in the trilogy, is a key character that helped the evolution of Batman as the savior of Gotham and also contributed to his ideals in a great way.
-It was Nolan’s idea to use the same person as the mentor and villain in the first installment of the trilogy, thus arousing the intrigue of portraying different shades of dispositions that one character can possess and also imparting the uncertainty in the storyline.
-Ra’s al Ghul, in his younger days was a mercenary who got separated from his wife and child and then joined the League of Shadows.
-Later in his older days he finds Bruce Wayne and trains him well to fight against Gotham, which Wayne disobeys.
-In fact character wise he is as rich as Wayne and wants to defeat the evil and corruption in the world and his power as a character is revealed in his short appearance in the last part of the trilogy
+It was Nolan’s idea to use the same person as the mentor and villain in the first installment of the trilogy.
+Ra’s al Ghul, in his younger days, was a mercenary who got separated from his wife and child and then joined the League of Shadows.
+Later in his older days, he finds Bruce Wayne and trains him well to fight against Gotham, to which Wayne disobeys.
+Character wise, he is as rich as Wayne and wants to defeat the evil and corruption in the world.
+His power as a character is revealed in his short appearance in the last part of the trilogy

 11. Mal Cobb – Inception (2010)